GluuFederation/flex/docs/admin/admin-ui/introduction.md

 ### Admin UI Frontend

 This user facing GUI has been developed using [React.js](https://react.dev/) and [Redux](https://redux.js.org/) is used for state management.
-The Admin UI seamlessly integrates with the Janssen server through an OpenAPI JavaScript client of Jans Config API.
-This client allows the GUI to make API calls to the Jans Config API endpoints, enabling efficient configuration management.
-The GUI utilizes popular libraries such as [Material-UI](https://mui.com/material-ui/), Axios, [Formik](https://formik.org/), etc. The User-Facing GUI is developed and maintained using the Webpack build tool.
-[Webpack](https://webpack.js.org/) is responsible for compiling and bundling the application, optimizing its performance, and generating the necessary production files.
+The Admin UI utilizes an OpenAPI JavaScript client for Jans Config API, facilitating API calls to Jans Config API endpoints.

+The GUI utilizes popular libraries such as [Material-UI](https://mui.com/material-ui/), Axios, [Formik](https://formik.org/), etc. [Webpack](https://webpack.js.org/) is responsible for compiling and bundling the application, optimizing its performance, and generating the necessary production files.
 The Admin UI bundle is hosted on an **Apache HTTP server**, which is included as a component with the Janssen server installation.
 This setup ensures that the GUI is readily accessible and efficiently served to users.

 ### Admin UI Backend